-This justifies that there is no confounder between $X$ and $Z$, which links to $Z$. \begin{itemize} \item \emph{$X$ blocks all back-door paths from $Z$ to $Y$. }Given no confounder that connects to $Z$, according to the causal graph shown in Figure~\ref{subsec:Visualisation-of-stylized-FAFT}(b), we can see that there is only one back-door path from $Z$ to $Y$, i.e., $Z\leftarrow X\leftarrow(D,U)\rightarrow Y$.
-Therefore, we can condition on $X$ to block all the back-door paths from $Z$ to $Y.$ \end{itemize} Finally, we conclude that the deterministic mapping $Z=g(X)$ in our method would satisfy the front-door criterion.
+\begin{itemize} \item \emph{$X$ blocks all back-door paths from $Z$ to $Y$. }Given no confounder that connects to $Z$, according to the causal graph shown in Fig.~\ref{fig:method_overview}(b), we can see that there is only one back-door path from $Z$ to $Y$, i.e., $Z\leftarrow X\leftarrow(D,U)\rightarrow Y$.
+Therefore, we can condition on $X$ to block all the back-door paths from $Z$ to $Y.$ \end{itemize} Finally, we conclude that the variable $Z$ as all and only semantic features in $X$ in our method will satisfy the front-door criterion.